 Cubitt Town Primary School

 Cubitt Town Junior School is the first primary school to be awarded a three-year grant by the Company in 2016.
 Based in the Isle of Dogs, the three-form entry school has capacity for 360 pupils, taking children from age 7-11 years.
 Many exciting initiatives and projects have developed since we began supporting the school.

 Our grant is used to support a wide range of activities which include careers events, school trips, public speaking workshops, and the purchase of materials and prizes for STEM competitions.
 In 2019, we enhanced our support to the school which enabled the building of a running track around the perimeter of the school grounds.
 The track provides a safe area for children to take part in daily physical activity and is also being used by staff for their running club.
 In 2018, Sadiq Khan, Mayor of London and Sir Mo Farah visited the School to take part in ‘The Daily Mile’ with pupils, an incentive which aims to make children fitter, healthier and better at concentrating in class.

-The Company hosts a ‘Dragons’ Den’ style competition as part of the School’s science week.
+The Company hosts an annual ‘Dragons’ Den’ style competition as part of the School’s science week.
 Pupils visit the Hall to present their science projects on a range of topics including how to purify water, solar power cars, carbon capture hot air balloons, and magnetic river recycling.
 The Master and members of the Company act as the ‘dragons’ and have the difficult task of awarding the bronze, silver and gold places.
-We are already looking forward to hosting the next Dragons’ Den.